keithgg-carebit/submodule/README.md

 #### Docdash

 The [docdash](https://github.com/clenemt/docdash) configuration offers an easy way to inject 3rd party scripts (js and or css files) into the generated html from local file copied into the generated documentation output using the `templates.default.staticFiles.include` array in jsdoc config.
 Please see below for the appropriate fragment of the jsdoc config file required to inject the submodule docdash re-render script into the generated output.
+Please note that the sourcemap file is not required, although may be included for the purposes of debugging etc.

 ```json
 {